Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Theory

+Once the message passing converges, we can calculate the distributions of the variables using the messages.
+For example, the posterior distribution $p(\chi_n|\vy)$ is proportional to the exponential function of the summation of all the messages passed to $\chi_n$ \cite{Wainwright:Graph:2008,Minka:2001}:

-Currently the convergence of the AMP algorithm has been established for random Gaussian measurement matrix \cite{Rangan:GAMP:2011}.
-It is still an open question on how to extend the convergence analysis to general measurement matrices, the damping and mean-removal operations are used to ensure the convergence of AMP for non-Gaussian matrices \cite{Rangan:DampingCvg:2014,Vila:DampingMR:2015}.
-For the ill-posed measurement operator in \eqref{eq:exp_measurement_model_linearized} that contains the dipole kernel, we perform the damping operation on $\boldsymbol\chi$ to stabilize AMP.
-Let $\boldsymbol\chi_d^{(t)}$ denote the damped susceptibility in the $t$-th iteration, and $\boldsymbol\chi^{(t+1)}$ the undamped susceptibility in the $(t+1)$-th iteration.
-We can compute the damped solution as follows
+Currently, the convergence of the AMP algorithm has only been established for random Gaussian measurement matrices \cite{Rangan:GAMP:2011}.
+Extending the convergence analysis to general measurement matrices is still an open question.
+In practice, damping and mean-removal operations are used to ensure the convergence of AMP for non-Gaussian matrices \cite{Rangan:DampingCvg:2014,Vila:DampingMR:2015}.
+For the ill-posed measurement operator in \eqref{eq:exp_measurement_model_linearized}, which contains the dipole kernel, we perform the damping operation on $\boldsymbol\chi$ to stabilize AMP.
+Let $\boldsymbol\chi_d^{(t)}$ denote the damped susceptibility in the $t$-th iteration, and $\boldsymbol\chi^{(t+1)}$ denote the undamped susceptibility in the $(t+1)$-th iteration.
+The MAP estimation of the $n$-th entry $\chi_n$ in $\boldsymbol\chi$ is